-Southern Living picked The Great Smoky Mountains National Park as its Number One Weekend Getaway in the Mountains for 2010; and Bryson City as the place to stay and dine when visiting the Park.
+Southern Living has picked The Great Smoky Mountains National Park as its Number One Weekend Getaway in the Mountains and Bryson City as the place to stay and dine when visiting the Park.

-USA Today™ has named The Great Smoky Mountains National Park among their "Top Ten Great Places To See Spring Wildflowers" (spring 2012).
+USA Today™ has named The Great Smoky Mountains National Park among their “Top Ten Great Places To See Spring Wildflowers”.
 Noting with more than 1,600 flowering species, some have called this Appalachian area Wildflower National Park.
-The list was based on a list of favorite spots offered by Bob Gibbons, author of "Wildflower Wonders: The 50 Best Wildflower Sites in the World."
+The list was based on a list of favorite spots offered by Bob Gibbons, author of “Wildflower Wonders: The 50 Best Wildflower Sites in the World.”

 USA Today™ has named The Great Smoky Mountains National Park one of 10 great places in North America to explore geologic wonders.
-According to the April 2010 article, "the Appalachians top out at less than 7,000 feet, but they once towered as high as the Himalayas.
-The East Coast range, formed when Africa collided with North America, has been steadily eroding, 'but the rocks there show this great geologic violence.'" — Larry Blelberg, USA Today™ interview with Garry Hayes, Geotripper blog.
+They wrote “the Appalachians top out at less than 7,000 feet, but they once towered as high as the Himalayas.
+The East Coast range, formed when Africa collided with North America, has been steadily eroding, ‘but the rocks there show this great geologic violence.'” — Larry Blelberg, USA Today™ interview with Garry Hayes, Geotripper blog.

 How to Become a Junior Ranger

 If you’re between the ages of 5-12, you can become a Junior Ranger!
 Pick up a Junior Ranger (JR) booklet for $2.50 at any park visitor center or the Bryson City Chamber of Commerce.
 Complete the activities in the booklet then stop by a visitor center to talk to a ranger and receive your Junior Ranger badge.
 More info